YashPradhan77/Redis-with-ElastiCache/README.md

 → ssh to instance and setup python environment

--> install pip , redis
+-> install python3 , pip , redis

 4. Obtain Primary Endpoint from Redis Cluster

-5. Then run the python script
+5. Then run the python scripts as follows:

 # For Caching

+Redis can be used as a caching layer to store frequently accessed data.
 Redis uses the 'set' & 'get' commands to store and retrieve data Where the 'Set' command obtains the data and stores it as a key-value pair to be rendered whenever 'get' command is given.
 Code: Caching.py